 Notes on Blindness

 I referred to Notes on Blindness (Arnaud Colinart and Amaury LaBurth, 2016) as “the first eloquent use of the medium I’ve experienced first-hand” when I first saw back when it first made the rounds of the festival and conference circuit.
 It’s based on the audio diaries of John Hull, a writer who gradually lost his sight and documented his experience using an audio cassette recorder.
 The work was produced for Samsung Gear VR using Unity by creative directors Arnaud Colinart and Amaury LaBurth as a companion to the feature-length documentary film Notes on Blindness (Peter Middleton and James Spinney, 2016).
-The VR experience uses a different visual language than the film that works well given the resolution limitations of Gear VR that manifests as the “screen door” effect.
+The VR experience uses a different visual language than the film that works well given the resolution limitations of Gear VR manifests as the “screen door” effect.
 This is one of the better VR works we’ve seen in terms of both storytelling and an experience that is designed to work well given the limitations and affordances of current technology platforms.
 Available for the Samsung Gear VR and may also be seen with Cardboard with an iOS or Android phone.
 While it can be experienced with a cardboard viewer, the experience is far more compelling with a hands-free headset (e.g. Gear VR) and good headphones.
 Remains to this day one of the best examples of working with the limitations of the medium: the graphics meld well with the screen door effect and the story places you in a position that is coherent with the structure and delivery of the story.
 Excellent writing remains the core element of any storytelling experience, regardless of the technology being used.

 Traveling While Black

 The Green Book was a critical guide for African-Americans struggling to travel safely in the United States during the Jim Crow era.
 Traveling While Black (Roger Ross Williams, 2019) is a 360-degree video explores its complicated legacy and makes excellent use of your ability to look around as the story unfolds.
-In one particularly effective scene, you can change your gaze to look at past and present, impactful use of 360 storytelling.
+In one particularly effective scene, you can change your gaze to look at the past and present, an impactful use of 360 storytelling.
 The experience works best in a dedicated headset with good headphones.

 A Mind at War